DePaul University > Academics > Undergraduate > Majors > Special Education

-DePaul's bachelor's degree in Special Education program will prepare you to teach students with exceptionalities in kindergarten through 12th grade in a variety of urban and suburban educational settings, including public and private schools.
+DePaul’s bachelor’s degree in Special Education program will prepare you to teach students with exceptionalities from kindergarten to age 21 in a variety of urban and suburban educational settings, including public and private schools.

 By completing the Special Education program, you will be eligible for the Illinois Learning and Behavior Specialist I (LBS1) license, provided you complete additional state requirements.

 As a Special Education degree major, you’ll learn to: